-Ingrown toenail is a common disorder that most often affects the big toe.
-Initially the side of the big toe becomes red and slightly painful with mild swelling.
-When infection develops, the area can be swollen with pus formation and patient may have difficulty in walking because of pain.
+An ingrown toenail is a common disorder that most often affects the big toe.
+Initially, the side of the big toe becomes red and slightly painful with mild swelling.
+When an infection develops, the area can be swollen with pus formation and the patient may have difficulty in walking because of pain.

 Warts located just next to the nail plates respond less well to treatment and has a higher tendency to recur.
 This is because part of the wart may be hidden underneath the nail plate and the wart is partially protected.
-Treatment approach is similar to the common warts but it generally requires more treatment sessions than usual.
+The treatment approach is similar to common warts but it generally requires more treatment sessions than usual.

 This is an infection of the nail fold leading to pus formation, redness and swelling around the nails.
 There are 2 types: acute and chronic paronychia.

 Acute Paronychia is usually caused by bacteria.
 Injury to the nail folds leads to bacterial infection, resulting in a painful small abscess around the nail.
 In Chronic Paronychia, on top of the redness and swelling, there is also retraction of the nail fold.
 Retraction of the nail fold increases the inflammation because food, chemicals and germs continue to enter the space between the nail and nail fold leading to further irritation.